aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/_index.md

 {{% alert color="primary" %}}
-Aspose.SVG offers Free Online [**SVG Apps**](https://products.aspose.app/svg/en/apps) for converting SVG, JPG or PNG files, merging SVG files, Image Vectorizing, applying Photo Effects based on SVG Filters, SVG sprite creating, SVG to Base64 data encoding and text vectorizing in SVG documents.
+Aspose.SVG offers  [**SVG Free Web Applications**](https://products.aspose.app/svg/en/applications) for converting SVG, JPG or PNG files, merging SVG files, Image Vectorizing, SVG sprite creating, SVG to Base64 data encoding and text vectorizing in SVG documents.
 These online Apps work on any operating system with a web browser and don't require additional software installation.
-It's a fast and easy way to efficiently and effectively solve your tasks!
+It's a fast and easy way to efficiently and effectively solve your SVG-related tasks!
 {{% /alert %}}